oocx/acme.net/README.md

 # Change log

+## 2015-11-22 IIS integration

+The console application can now configure IIS to automatically handle an http-01 challenge.
+It can now also install the certificate into the certificate store and update IIS bindings to use the new certificate.

 ## 2015-11-16 basic command line client

 The console application now accepts command line parameters.
 I also added a first prerelease